 It’s important to identify and treat it early to avoid pain and complications.
 Women are not free of the risk of gout, and begin to “catch up” with men after they reach menopause.

 Although alcohol can bring on gout attacks, genetics are much more important than alcohol in defining who gets gout, and many who never drink alcohol suffer from gout.
 In fact, it is believed that the French royal families who suffered from gout developed this condition more because of lead poisoning from the casks used for their wine than from the wine itself, since lead injures the kidneys and impairs their ability to remove uric acid from the system.
 This situation has been mimicked in more recent times when imbibers of “moonshine whiskey,” often made in radiators containing lead, developed a lead poisoning-associated gout (“Saturnine gout”).
 Excess body weight has also been associated with gout.
 The prosperous and overweight burgher with gout is a classical European image of the 19th century, but in reality gout affects those of all economic classes.

 Gout is a common disease.
 It has been estimated that there may be as many as five million gout sufferers in the United States.
 Even more conservative estimates put this number at greater than two million (Mayo Clinic estimate).
 Population studies from both the Mayo Clinic and from Taiwan have shown significant increases in the prevalence of gout recently as compared to during the early 1990s.

 The prevalence of gout has increased in both older and younger people.
 The increase in younger people is not explained, but the increase in older people, at least in part, relates to increased life span, increased weight (obesity is associated with gout) and increased use of diuretics.
 Diuretics are used commonly for hypertension, for example, and they elevate the blood levels of uric acid and can increase the risk of gout.

-Gout is best understood by seeing it as having four stages (Figure 1: Stages of Gout).
+Gout is best understood by seeing it as having four phases or stages (See Figure 1: Stages of Gout):